-We use the optimization package MINUIT~\cite{JAMES1975343,minuit} with the enhanced uncertainty evaluation referred to as MIGRAD+HESSE+MINOS~\cite{mnerror,BRUN1989432,paw}.
-The single value chosen for the weight on each squared residual in the $\chi^2$ calculation is arbitrarily set to 1~Tm$^{-2}$, then the fit is repeated with weight set to a value such that $\chi^2$/NDF is close to unity, as shown in Fig.~\ref{fig:fit1}.
+We use the optimization package MINUIT\cite{JAMES1975343,minuit} with the enhanced uncertainty evaluation referred to as MIGRAD+HESSE+MINOS\cite{mnerror,BRUN1989432,paw} for determining the accuracy in the polynomial coefficient determinations.The MINUIT-reported parameter uncertainties are defined as the change in the parameter which yields a change of unity in $\chi^2$/NDF.
+After convergence, the full second-derivative matrix of the $\chi^2$ function is calculated using a finite-difference method and inverted.
+The effects of correlations between parameters are therefore included in the calculation.
+Multiparameter uncertainties are discussed in more detail in Ref.\cite{mnerror}.
+In the procedure used here, the single value chosen for the weight on each squared residual in the $\chi^2$ calculation is first arbitrarily set to 1~(Tm)$^{-2}$, then the fit is repeated with weight set to a value such that $\chi^2$/NDF is close to unity, as shown in Fig.~\ref{fig:fitprocedure}~a).
 The corresponding weight value in this case is $\sigma^{-2}=(1.5 \times 10^{-7}$~Tm)$^{-2}$.
-We monitor this measure of the scatter of the field integral around the fit result during the model refinement procedure described below in Sec.~\ref{sec:feamodel}. \item Now consider the distribution of the residuals as shown in Fig.~\ref{fig:fit2}.
+We monitor this measure of the scatter of the field integral around the fit result during the model refinement procedure described below in Sec.~\ref{sec:feamodel}. \item Now consider the distribution of the residuals as shown in Fig.~\ref{fig:fitprocedure}~b).
 If any smooth periodic structure indicates the need for additional terms in the polynomial, repeat the fit with more terms.
-Use the fewest terms possible to avoid complicated correlations between the results for the coefficients.
+Use as few terms as possible to avoid complicated correlations between the results for the coefficients.